-- One pair of elective contacts is covered per calendar year.
-However, if you choose to purchase elective contacts instead of glasses, you are not covered for glasses in the same calendar year.
-Additionally, you are not eligible for frames until the second calendar year following the year you receive coverage for your elective contacts.
-For example, if you choose contacts in 2014, frames will not be covered until 2016. - One pair of medically necessary contacts is covered in full by the plan per calendar year if required for certain medical conditions and approved by Superior Vision.
-Medically necessary means that your eye doctor has determined that contacts are medically required to correct your vision, which cannot be corrected by glasses.
+- One pair of elective contacts is covered per year.
+However, if you choose to purchase elective contacts instead of glasses, you are not covered for glasses in the same year.
+Additionally, you are not eligible for frames until the second year following the year you receive coverage for your elective contacts.
+For example, if you choose contacts in 2014, frames will not be covered until 2016. - One pair of medically necessary contacts is covered in full by the plan per year if required for certain medical conditions.
+Medical necessity is defined in the plan document for this benefit.